Fair Housing FAQ's

 WHO IS PROTECTED UNDER FEDERAL AND NEW YORK STATE LAWS?

 A: The federal Fair Housing Act states that a person may not be discriminated against because of their race, color, religion, national origin, sex, disability or familial status (including families with minor children, pregnant women and adults in the process of obtaining custody of a minor child).
-In addition, the New York State Human Rights Law provides additional protection based on: age, marital status, military status, sexual orientation, gender identity and lawful source of income.
+In addition, the New York State Human Rights Law provides additional protection based on: age, marital status, military status, sexual orientation, lawful source of income, domestic violence status, gender identity or expression, arrest record resolved in complainants favor, and citizenship/immigration status.

 WHAT TYPE OF HOUSING IS COVERED?